samee99/samee99.github.io/blog/blogs/new_education.md

 Redundancy in tests to ensure that you got it.
 No one teacher can know everything (mentioning 17 year doubling of knowledge here).
-This can be partially solve by focusing on fundamentals.
+This can be partially solved by focusing on fundamentals.
 But somebody needs to help you connect the dots as well.
 If knowledge is a tree, you need the trunk (fundamentals), and understand how the leaves connect to the trunk and to one another.